 The Austrian Civil Code considered guardianship as a public function which required certain intellectual and mental abilities.
 Minors and mentally ill persons were as well excluded from guardianship as convicted criminals and other persons from whom the law did not expect a respectable education or a proper administration of the ward's property.
-The assumption was that the female gender in general lacked the necessary mental and intellectual abilities to take
+The assumption was that the female gender in general lacked the necessary mental and intellectual abilities to take care of the child's finances and to guarantee a decent upbringing.
+Therefore, women were as a rule excluded from guardianship.34

-&lt;sup>31 Philipp Harras Harrakowsky, Der Codex Theresianus und seine Umarbeitungen.
+31 Philipp Harras Harrakowsky, Der Codex Theresianus und seine Umarbeitungen.
 Entwurf Hortens I, Wien 1886, 178; F. Zeiller, 423 etc.

-&lt;sup>32 They could be compelled to accept guardianship by suitable coercive measures (Art.
+32 They could be compelled to accept guardianship by suitable coercive measures (Art.
 203 ABGB).
 Only a few groups had a right to refuse guardianship, for example secular clergymen, military persons in active service and persons, who already had to manage one irksome or three smaller guardianships (Art.
 195 ABGB).